Chances are, if you’re a business owner, you’ve dabbled in Facebook Ads from time to time.

 About the Author:

-The last thing any business owner needs is another Facebook Ads “guru” with out-of-date tactics that don’t drive real results in 2020 for growing businesses.
-I want to share the real strategies I use every day to grow e-commerce businesses—even those with beginner budgets and even during COVD-19.
+The last thing any business owner needs is another Facebook Ads “guru” with out-of-date tactics that don’t drive real results for growing businesses.
+I want to share the real strategies I use every day to grow e-commerce businesses—even those with beginner budgets.
 I’m the Director of Paid Social at Fetch & Funnel, and I’m also a former business owner.

-Long story short, if you want to make money using Facebook Ads in 2020… THESE are the strategies to test.
+Long story short, if you want to master Facebook ads and make money this year…you need to test these strategies.

 Facebook Ads Strategy #1 – Dissect the Funnel